How To Create Successful SEO Marketing Strategies For Your Small Business

 Is your site easy to navigate?

 Navigation is a key element of Google’s evaluation of website user experience.
 If you’ve ever spent time on a website struggling to find the information you wanted, then you know what poor navigation is like.
 It’s frustrating!
+You want to avoid having visitors to your site feeling confused about where the information they want is.
+To make sure your site is easy to navigate, you’ll want to follow these tips:- Make sure the navigation is clear and legible.

 - The navigation should be divided into logical categories.